Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/02_if/index.rst

     else if (x % 11 == 0)
         std::cout << x << " is divisible by 11\n";

-Here the rule is not only used for print statements, but it's also between :cch:`else` and :cch:`if` keywords.
+Here braces are not only ommited for print statements, but they are also ommited between :cch:`else` and :cch:`if` keywords.

 Syntax sugar
 ############